Azure/azure-cosmos-dotnet-v3/docs/ReplicaValidationDesign.md

-    participant B as GlobalAddressResolver <br> [v3 Code] participant C as GatewayAddressCache <br> [v3 Code] participant D as GatewayService <br> [External Service] A->>+B: Request (forceRefresh - false)
+    participant B as GlobalAddressResolver <br> [v3 Code] participant C as GatewayAddressCache <br> [v3 Code] participant D as GatewayService <br> [External Service] participant E as BackendReplica <br> [A Replica Node Still Undergoing Upgrade <br> Address: rntbd://test.azure.com:443/partitions/1p]
+    A->>+B: Request (forceRefresh - false)
     B->>+C: TryGetAddresses (forceRefresh - false)
-    C->>-B: Fetch Cached Addresses
+    C->>-B: Fetch Cached Addresses <br> rntbd://test.azure.com:443/partitions/1p
-    B->>-A: Return Addresses
+    B->>-A: Return Addresses <br> rntbd://test.azure.com:443/partitions/1p
+    A->>+E: Request Sent to Backend Replica
-    A->>A: Request fails with <br> 410 GoneException A->>+B: Request (forceRefresh - true)
+    E-x-A: Request fails with 410 GoneException
-    B->>+C: TryGetAddresses (forceRefresh - true)
+    A->>+B: Request (forceRefresh - true) <br> GoneWithRetryAttempt B->>+C: TryGetAddresses (forceRefresh - true)
     C->>+D: GetServerAddresses
-    D->>-C: Returns the new refreshed addresses
-    Note over D: Note that the returned addresses from <br> GatewayService may still undergoing <br> the upgrade, thus and they are not in a ready state.
+    D->>-C: Returns the new refreshed addresses <br> rntbd://test.azure.com:443/partitions/1p Note over D: Note that the returned addresses from <br> GatewayService may still undergoing <br> the upgrade, thus and they are not in a ready state.
-    C->>-B: Returns the refreshed addresses
-    B->>-A: Returns the refreshed addresses
+    C->>-B: Returns the refreshed addresses <br> rntbd://test.azure.com:443/partitions/1p B->>-A: Returns the refreshed addresses <br> rntbd://test.azure.com:443/partitions/1p A->>+E: Request Sent to Backend Replica
-    A-xA: Request fails with <br> 410 GoneException Note over A: Note that the request fails to connect to the replica <br> which causes a "ConnectionTimeoutException".
+    E-x-A: Request fails again with 410 GoneException Note over A: Note that the request fails to connect to the replica <br> which causes a "ConnectionTimeoutException".
 ```

 ## Proposed Solution

-The .NET SDK will track the replica endpoint health based on client side metrics, and de-prioritize the replica which were marked as - `Unhealthy`.
+The .NET SDK will track the replica endpoint health based on client side metrics, and de-prioritize any replica which were marked as - `Unhealthy`.
 SDK will validate the health of the replica by attempting to open RNTBD connections to the backend.
 When SDK refresh addresses back from gateway for a partition, **SDK will only validate the replica/s which were in `Unhealthy` status, by opening RNTBD connection requests**.
 This process will be completed with best effort, which means:

 - If the validation can not finish within `1 min` of opening connections, the de-prioritize will stop for certain status.